p2p-games/wordle/README.md

 was to implement something based on the [Lazy Client for Lazy Blockchains paper](https://arxiv.org/abs/2203.15968), and we decided to implement a game with global state transitions, like Wordle.

+### Side Quests
+- PL Side quest as we rely on public IPFS network and using libp2p heavily

 ## How
 The protocol can be explained as a simple permissionless blockchain with two actors, Light and Full(WIP) Nodes.
 The Light Nodes are actual players participating in the global consensus by solving each other word puzzles and growing the